NHVMAS at a Glance

 The New HIV Vaccine and Microbicide Advocacy Society was born out of a collective vision of a few Nigerian activists to ensure proactive and early involvement of the Nigerian Government and its citizens in New HIV Prevention Technology research and development.

-A Nigeria where new biomedical HIV prevention and reproductive health tools are readily accessible to its citizens Strategic vision: A strengthened NHVMAS that is strategically position to address NPT and reproductive health related issues as defined in the national HIV/AIDS response.
+A Nigeria where new biomedical HIV prevention and reproductive health tools are readily accessible to its citizens.
+Strategic vision: A strengthened NHVMAS that is strategically position to address NPT and reproductive health related issues as defined in the national HIV/AIDS response plans.

 The New HIV Vaccine and Microbicide Advocacy Society works with communities through its partner organisations and individuals to facilitate research literacy.
 Updating and information sharing is a key strategy of NHVMAS in achieve this goal.
 It therefore ensures all its members are enlisted on its mailing list for the NHVMAS ECHOES and subscription to its list-serve.